Biklom/gaming-dmrpg/README.md

 - generate some files on disk to copy later on wikia to operate the real update.

 TODO :
-- use the REST API of wikia to publish automatically the new content
+- use the REST API of wiki hoster to publish automatically the new content
+- optimize uploading code to prevent lonnnnnng updates.
 - clean the code to create a real application
 - share it to the community.